DINA-Web/dina-model-concepts/component_descriptions/determinations.md

 ## What does the component __not__ do? (excluded features to avoid misperception / confusion)
-* It does not consist of hard, relational links to a source classification
-* nor does it contain any hierarchical information
-* nor are scientific names parsed and stored as component parts.
+It does not consist of hard, relational links to a source classification, nor does it contain any hierarchical information, nor are scientific names parsed and stored as component parts.
-* Rather, the relationship is akin to the behaviour of a gazetteer such that the determination does not change with advances in taxonomic research or if an alternate classification is used.
+Rather, the relationship is akin to the behaviour of a gazetteer such that the determination does not change with advances in taxonomic research or if an alternate classification is used.
-* It is a snapshot that contains nothing but a bare (taxonomic) name that the determiner used.
+It is a snapshot that contains nothing but a bare (taxonomic) name that the determiner used.
-* In other words, alteration of names in taxonomic hierarchies does not alter the content or spirit of any determination.
+In other words, alteration of names in taxonomic hierarchies does not alter the content or spirit of any determination.
-* It also does not attempt to reconcile a determination against other concepts,
-* nor does it attempt to resolve it to currently accepted use.
+It also does not attempt to reconcile a determination against other concepts, nor does it attempt to resolve it to currently accepted use.

 ## Relevant issues